 Exercise 2: Multiple Choice

-Instruction: Choose the correct sentence to express opinions according to the given situation.
+Instruction: Choose the correct sentence to express opinions based on the given situation.

 1.

-The conjunction 'that' is missing before the subordinate clause and the use of negation 'no' is not appropriate in this expression.
+The conjunction 'that' is missing before the subordinate clause and the negation 'no' is not appropriate in this expression.

-After 'I don't think that' the subjunctive 'is' should be used instead of the indicative 'is'.
+After 'It doesn't seem to me that', the subjunctive 'are' should be used instead of the indicative 'is'.

 2.

-After 'I don't think that' the subjunctive is required, not the indicative 'is'.
+After 'It doesn't seem to me that', the subjunctive is required, not the indicative 'is'.

-The verb in subjunctive 'is' is missing in the subordinate clause.
+The subjunctive verb 'is' is missing in the subordinate clause.

 3.

-The comma after 'Of course not' is missing to separate the emphatic expression and avoid ambiguity.
+A comma is missing after 'Of course not' to separate the emphatic phrase and avoid ambiguity.

-The combination 'Of course yes no' is contradictory and incorrect.
+The combination 'Of course yes not' is contradictory and incorrect.

 4.

-Contradicts the affirmative meaning of the sentence; does not agree with the expressed opinion.
+Contradicts the affirmative meaning of the sentence; it does not match the opinion expressed.

 How to Express Opinions in Spanish